Search Engines Not Tracking You

 Alternative Webstatistic Tools

 The vast majority of websites use analytic tools to measure traffic and get data on their visitors.
 Google Analytics (GA) is by far the most common.
 But more and more companies and public institutions realize that 'free' means paying with data and that they lose control over data.
 In other words they pay Google with customer or citizen data.
-Statistic tools, where you have control over your own data, are for instance the open source based Piwik, who proclaims “100% data ownership”.
-You will need a bit of programming work to use that, and thus paid for alternatives are the Danish Netminers or SiteImprove, the German Webtrekk, the Dutch Mixpanel, French AT Internet, where you don't pay with data but money.
+Statistic tools, where you have control over your own data, are for instance the open source based Matomo (formerly Piwik).
+Other alternatives are the Danish Netminers or SiteImprove, the German Webtrekk, the Dutch Mixpanel, and the French AT Internet, where you don't pay with data but money.